Skip to main content

 1 smoke/CO listener

-The Ring Alarm Pro 14-Piece Kit anchors Layer 4 because it addresses the safety environment in full from a single box — and it comes with a WiFi 6 router built in, which solves a related infrastructure problem many seniors have: aging or unreliable home internet.
-For families setting up remote monitoring, a reliable wireless network is a prerequisite for every other layer.
-The Ring Alarm Pro handles both.
+The Ring Alarm Pro 14-Piece Kit anchors Layer 4 because it covers the safety environment from a single purchase, while the included eero WiFi 6 router solves the infrastructure problem many seniors face: aging home networking equipment.
+A stable wireless network is a prerequisite for every other layer — the Ring Alarm Pro addresses both in one purchase, a combination no competing Layer 4 kit matches.

 What We Love

-• 14 devices day one — highest out-of-box coverage of any starter kit in this category
+• 14 devices out of the box — broadest passive activity monitoring coverage of any starter kit

-• Built-in eero WiFi 6 — solves the reliability infrastructure problem many seniors have
+• Built-in eero WiFi 6 — solves the aging-home-network infrastructure problem in one purchase

 What Could Be Better